-Now, I want to tell you the story, I don't want to forget this.
-This is the darndest thing that happened to me.
-I was a very kind of straight-laced person.
-I had been brought up to be very proper you know, girl's school and dancing school and everything, so getting out here was wonderful for me.
-I had more freedom than I ever had.
-When we lived in Dutch Creek we would go down where Camas and Dutch Creek joined together, which is now sort of overlooked by the road, but at that time it was really isolated.
-There was no Camas cut-off, and the waters ran warm over wide beds of pebbles.
-They were warmed up by the sun, and we would go down and swim.
-Not only that, but we didn't wear any clothes.
+Anyway, at that point I fancied myself a great fisher woman.
+I had some fa gear and I went out on the South side of Logging Lake and I was going to catch me a fish.
+And later I got back to the cabin and your mother and The were just in stitches or something.
+They said, "Did you know that there wa bear watching everything that you did?"
+And that's in the cartoon book an didn't know anything about itabout 20 feet away from me and I was ha What a dummy I was.
+Anyway, I remember that.
+Now, I want to tell you t story, I don't want to forget this.
+This is the darndest thing that happened t me.
+I was very kind of a straight-laced person.
+I had been brought up to be very proper you know, girls school and dancing school and everything, so getting out here was the wonderful for me.
+I had more freedom than I ever And so we would go down, when we lived in Dutch Creek we would go do where [Canvas] and Dutch Creek joined together which is now sort of overlooked by the road, but at that time it was really isolated.
+There was n Canvas cut off and the waters ran warm over wide beds of pebbles and so were warmed up from the sun and we would go down and we were swim. not only that we didn't wear any clothes.
 Why should we?
-There was nobody anywhere around.
-Well duh, there was somebody up there with binoculars looking down at everything [in the lookout], and not only that, but he told people about it.
-I think it was two years later Grandma Mathison and I were up on Center Mountain huckleberrying, and here comes this Forest Service person.
-He said, "Oh you shouldn't be up here, by the way.
-The road is closed," because they were blasting or something.
-He asked, "What's your name?"
-I told him, and he said, "Oh, you like to swim, don't you?"
-Something in my stupid brain clicked on, and Grandma Mathison was real smart.
-She said that she had asked someone and they said, "They could see every hair on your chinny chin chin."
+There was nobe anywhere around.
+Well duh, there was somebody up there with binoculars looking down at everything.
+Not only that, he told people about it so that I think it was 2 years later Grandma Matheson and I were up on Center Mountain huckleberrying and here comes this forest service person.
+He sa "Oh you shouldn't be up here by the way, the road is closed," because the lma lis a d I ppy. ne o had. own o they And ody Mountain huckleberrying and here comes this forest service person.
+He sa "Oh you shouldn't be up here by the way, the road is closed," because they were blasting or something.
+I said well Anyway, he said, "What's your name?"
+I said it and he, "Oh, you like to swim don't you?"
+And something my stupid brain clicked on and Grandma Matheson was real smart.
+She sa she had asked someone they said they could see every hair on your chinny chin.
 I was so upset by that.
-[Laughs] And I wondered how many people thought I was an absolute idiot, but then we had fun.
+[Laughs] And I wondered how many people thought I was an absolute idiot, but then we had fun. g in d chin

-Karen: I think that's probably a good place to stop, don't you?
-We'll all take a rest and we'll try to have another date to set up and take some more questions.
+Karen: I think that's probably a good part to stop don't you?
+We'll all take a rest and we'll try to have another date to set up and take some more question.